 - Take one of four guided tours during the day

 - Take pictures

-- Hike to or from the San Antonio Riverwalk
+- Hike to the San Antonio Riverwalk

 - Relax on a bench and enjoy the atmosphere